-Like other spring-blooming bulbs, chionodoxa need the energy produced by their foliage to put on a good show of flowers the following spring.
+Like other spring bulbs, chionodoxa will need the energy produced by their foliage to put on a good show of flowers the following spring.
 Chionodoxa foliage is no more than about 4” tall and it disappears quickly – usually within 3 weeks after flowering.
-This makes chionodoxa ideal for planting in lawns and gardens,

 Over time, a large patch of chionodoxa can become overcrowded.
 To reinvigorate the area, gently dig up and relocate some of the clumps shortly after the bulbs have finished flowering.